peerlibrary/meteor-computed-field/README.md

 ```

 Sometimes you do not want to wait for global flush to happen to recompute the value.
 You can call `flush()` on the
 field to force immediate recomputation.
+But the same happens when you access the field value.
+If the value is
+invalidated, it will be automatically first recomputed and then returned. `flush()` is in this case called for you
+before returning you the field value.
+In both cases, calling `flush()` directly or accessing the field value,
-Recomputation happens only if it is needed.
+recomputation happens only if it is needed.

 Related projects
 ----------------